-Sheet entries can only be adjusted with respect to their shape by changing their I/O Type (accessed through the Sheet Entry dialog).
+Sheet entries can only be adjusted with respect to their shape by changing their I/O Type in the Properties panel.
 As such, editing handles are not available when the Sheet Entry object is selected.

 A selected Sheet Entry

-This method of editing uses the following dialog to modify the properties of a sheet entry object.
+This method of editing uses the associated Properties panel mode to modify the properties of a sheet entry object.

-- Place the cursor over the sheet entry object then right-click and choose Properties from the context menu.
+Placing the cursor over the sheet entry then right-click and choose Properties from the context menu.

 Right-click Sheet Entry Actions